-Programme Learning Outcomes:
+Intended Learning Outcomes:

-- PLO 1: The student will be able to define integrated approach to knowledge factual and theoretical basis of Life sciences on the molecular, cellular, and organism levels. - PLO 2: The student will develop critical skills for the analysis of complex Life sciences problems to reach sustained conclusions using logical principles. - PLO 3: The student will be able to use technology driven tools to show problem solving skills to develop, plan and implement practical solutions within a diverse range life sciences. - PLO 4: The student will use knowledge and scientifically proven methodologies to perform experiments and result interpretation for the generation of informative data to provide meaningful definitive conclusions. - PLO 5: The student will be able to develop effective communication skills on various disciplines of Life sciences with community, apply knowledge to become effective written and oral communicators in their profession with tenacity in multidisciplinary settings - PLO 6: The student will demonstrate effectively as an individual and as a member or leader of team in diverse disciplines and cultures of life sciences for achieving logical rationale. - PLO 7: The student will recognize the responsibility of being an independent thinker with an aptitude to demonstrate translation of learning into action. - PLO 8: The student will apply to intercede with in the defined limits of bioethical principles to be implemented in the Life sciences research and academia. - PLO 9: The student will demonstrate knowledge and understanding of the technical and management principles in order to achieve the organizational goal in multidisciplinary environments. - PLO 10: The student will add to the technical interpretations in the form of devices, gadgets, apps for data accumulation and data dispersal which will emerge as learning tools in time to come - PLO 11: The student will demonstrate knowledge and understanding of human biological system and their place in the natural environment, recognize the significance of societal and environmental contexts with special stress on sustainable development. - PLO 12: The student will be able to transform and accumulate all educational learning into big data systems, learn to digitalize data and also integrate life's processes into handy tools.
+- 1. The student will be able to define integrated approach to knowledge factual and theoretical basis of Immunology on the molecular, cellular, and organism levels. - 2.
+The student will develop key competencies for the analysis of complex immunological problems. - 3.
+The student will be able to use innovative tool s and technological advancements for problem solving and implementation of practical solutions within a diverse range of immunology divisions. - 4.
+The student will use scientifically proven methodologies and digital advancement to perform experiments and interpretation of result for the generation of informative data. - 5.
+The student will be able to develop effective communication skills on various disciplines of immunology with community, apply knowledge to become effective written and oral communicators in their profession with tenacity in multidisciplinary settings - 6.
+The student will demonstrate effectively as an individual and as a member or leader of team in diverse disciplines and cultures of immunology for achieving logical rationale. - 7.
+The student will recognize the responsibility of being a global citizen. - 8.
+The student will apply to intercede with in the defined limits of bioethical principles to be implemented in the immunology research and academia. - 9.
+The student will demonstrate knowledge and understanding of the technical and management principles in order to achieve the organizational goal in multidisciplinary environments. - 10.
+The student will develop industrial and academic skills which will enable effective lifelong learning in the field of health and allied sciences. - 11.
+The student will demonstrate knowledge and understanding of human biological system and their place in the natural environment, recognize the significance of societal and environmental contexts with special stress on sustainable development. - 12.
+The student will analyze and investigate professional, ethical, societal, environmental and economic responsibility to the professional practice.